A digital nomad is… wait, what is a digital nomad?

-A high proportion of digital nomads work remotely for a single company.
+A high proportion of digital nomads work from a distance for a single company.
 They do not freelance.
 A massively growing percentage of small and large businesses prefer to hire remote workers.
 This reduces their office space and overheads, gives access a wider talent pool, and usually increases efficiency.
 It’s a win-win for everyone.

-- See if your current employer is open to you working remotely, even if nobody in the company does it.
+- See if your current employer is open to you working from anywherey, even if nobody in the company does it.

 - Use a website like Search Remotely to find companies advertising remote jobs.